 - The sculptural bust of Louis IXIV (14th), erected in 1665.

 - The church Notre Dame des Victories: there’s a circle in front of the church.
 Look down on the ground to find it, marked in black granite.
-Here is where Champlain stood when he founded the city.
-It’s a spot that’s illuminated at night as colorful lights encircle it.
+Champlain stood here when he founded the city.
+The spot is illuminated at night with a colorful light that encircle it.

 - The buildings, which are still in the style of the time.
-The only difference is there used to be stucco on their facades, an indication its inhabitants had money.
+The only difference is that there used to be stucco on their facades, an indication its inhabitants had money.
 Poorer homes were simply brick hundreds of years ago.
 Yet the decision was made to keep the exposed brick after the facades were restored so visitors can see a bit more charm in them.
 In the 1950s the buildings were in terrible condition.
 So the city experimented and restored one home…which led to the restoration of 22 homes in the 1970s.
 They still abide by strict historic preservation laws in the Old City, and remain in great condition today.

 - A mural about three-stories high, just around the corner from the square.
 It has never been vandalized in 20 years of existence.
 (Wow!)
 It was painted to represent various scenes from typical Quebec.
 This includes imagery of boys playing hockey, Quebecers strolling through the town, the Augustinians nuns who founded the first hospital in the city walking on the sidewalk and of course the city's ramparts.

 The Commercial District including Simons Department Store

 It was established in 1840 as a dry goods store that imported products from England and Scotland.
-Five generations later, it is still thriving and family owned and operated.
+It is still thriving and family owned and operated five generations later.
 What we loved about the store was the gorgeous mosaic inside.